prateekagrawal06/german-traffic-sign-detection/writeup.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data is distributed for different classes.
+It can be seen that some of the classes are less in number.
+We can increse the number of these classes by data augumentation or just by upsampling the given class randomly.

 ![alt text][image1]